Strategies for Building and Growing Your Emergency Fund

 - Put a change jar in the kitchen and encourage everyone in the household to empty their pockets and change purses of coins at the end of each day.

 - Don’t eat out or go to the movies as often.
 Subscribe to a streaming movie service and save the money you would spend on a night out.

 - Make it a fun game and celebrate when you reach your goals.
 Teaching kids the value of saving early will help them to save when they start earning an income, or even saving a bit of their allowance.

 Reducing your consumer debt and building an emergency fund are just the first steps in establishing a firm financial foundation.
-You can discuss your finances with an Atlanta bankruptcy attorney who will help you decide what your best options are.
+You can discuss your finances with a bankruptcy attorney who will help you decide what your best options are.